Mancupfire/LLMRank/README.md

 # LLMRank

-**LLMRank** aims to investigate the capacity of LLMs that act as the ranking model for recommender systems. [[paper]](https://arxiv.org/abs/2305.08845)
+**LLMRank** aims to investigate the capacity of LLMs that act as the ranking model for recommender systems.

-> Yupeng Hou†, Junjie Zhang†, Zihan Lin, Hongyu Lu, Ruobing Xie, Julian McAuley, Wayne Xin Zhao.
-Large Language Models are Zero-Shot Rankers for Recommender Systems.
-ECIR 2024.

 ## 🛍️ LLMs as Zero-Shot Rankers